 Expression of Interest First Name Last Name Email address Phone number Postal address Are you a currently or previously breastfeeding mother?
-Do you currently or have you in the past experienced negative waves of low mood, sadness or other negative emotions during breastfeeding or milk release?
-Are you able to undertake an interview in the English language?
+Do you currently or have you in the past expension of the regative emotions during breastfeeding bre - Are you able to undertake an interview in the English language?
 If not a North West UK resident, do you have access to the Internet and Skype?
-Other information that would be useful for me to know.
+Other information that would be useful for me e to know.
 Where did you find out about the study?